ethrlrnr/pc-toolbox/README.md

 ------------------------------------------------------------------
 **What's new in this fork (extended edition) compared against the base project?**

-[This requires Pandas library (data analysis and manipulation): https://pandas.pydata.org/ | pip3 install pandas | pip install pandas]
+[This requires installation of the Pandas library (data analysis and manipulation): https://pandas.pydata.org/ | pip3 install pandas | pip install pandas]

 **Exports**: